emberjs/rfcs/text/0000-better-env-handling.md

 - `Ember.testing`
 - `runInDebug` from `@ember/debug`

+We will deprecate them immediately, as the implementation of TESTING will work retroactively - anyone that can use ember-cli-babel@7 would be able to use it, regardless of ember-source version.

 ## How we teach this

 In addition to adding this to the Ember API docs, a sub page should be added to the Ember.js Guides.
 This could either live under "Application concerns" or under "Configuration > Configuring your app".